kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 From CA 0.6.1 - it is possible to scale a node group to 0 (and obviously from 0), assuming that all scale-down conditions are met.

 If you are using `nodeSelector` you need to tag the ASG with a node-template key `"k8s.io/cluster-autoscaler/node-template/label/"` and `"k8s.io/cluster-autoscaler/node-template/taint/"` if you are using taints.
+If your pods request resources other than `cpu` and `memory`, you need to tag ASG with key `k8s.io/cluster-autoscaler/node-template/resources/`.

 For example for a node label of `foo=bar` you would tag the ASG with: